MicrosoftDocs/cpp-docs/docs/atl/reference/ipropertypageimpl-class.md

  See [IPropertyPage::Move](http://msdn.microsoft.com/library/windows/desktop/ms680118) in the Windows SDK.

 ##  <a name="setdirty"></a>  IPropertyPageImpl::SetDirty
- Flags the property page's state as changed or unchanged, depending on the value of `bDirty`.
+ Flags the property page's state as changed or unchanged, depending on the value of *bDirty*.

 ```
 void SetDirty(BOOL bDirty);
 ```

 ### Parameters
- `bDirty`
+ *bDirty*
- [in] If **TRUE**, the property page's state is marked as changed.
+ [in] If TRUE, the property page's state is marked as changed.
 Otherwise, it is marked as unchanged.

 ### Remarks
  If necessary, `SetDirty` informs the frame that the property page has changed.

 ##  <a name="setobjects"></a>  IPropertyPageImpl::SetObjects
- Provides an array of **IUnknown** pointers for the objects associated with the property page.
+ Provides an array of `IUnknown` pointers for the objects associated with the property page.

 ```
 HRESULT SetObjects(ULONG nObjects, IUnknown** ppUnk);